Parsley is often mistaken for a “garnish” herb. Something to brighten your restaurant dinner plate only to be discarded with the trimmings.

 The Amazing Benefits of Parsley

 Besides looking pretty, another reason you find parsley on dinner plates is because it helps to promote digestion.
 It is an aromatic herb that stimulates digestion and moves stagnant digestion.
 Ever eat a meal and feel like you have a bowling ball stuck in your stomach?
-Try parsley!
+Try making my parsley pesto recipe!

 Parsley helps to modulate inflammation.
 Excess inflammation in the body is associated with muscle pain, arthritis, and degenerative diseases, including cancer.